Matsadura/ALX_Time_Saver/README.md

      * Automatically puts all your project files in a table with interactive names

 4. Header maker
-     * Extracts all the fucntions prototypes of a certain project and appends them in a "main.h" file
+     * Extracts all the functions prototypes of a certain project and appends them in a "main.h" file
+5. Necessary Files Maker
+     * Creates all the files needed

 ## Installation